snl-dakota/dakota/docs/user/usingdakota/running/commandline.rst

 - The ``-version`` option prints the version number of the executable.
 With the optional argument will also print information about the configuration parameters related to that query, e.g., ``--version CXX`` will print information about the C++ compiler used.
-- The ``-check`` option invokes a dry-run mode in which the input file is processed and checked for errors, but the study is not performed.
 - The ``-input`` option provides the name of a freeform Dakota input file, which can optionally be pre-processed as a template using the ``-preproc`` option.
-- The `-json` option provides the name of a JSON format Dakota input file.
+- The ``-json`` option provides the name of a JSON format Dakota input file.
 It is mutually exclusive with the ``-input`` option.
 JSON format input files are not pre-processed.
+- The ``-preproc`` option directs Dakota to pre-process the input file as a template using :ref:`pyprepro <interfaces:dprepro-and-pyprepro>` before executing the study.
+Only freefrom input files can be pre-processed.
+- The ``-check`` option invokes a dry-run mode in which the input file is processed and checked for errors, but the study is not performed.
-- The `-dump_ir` option causes the intermediate representation of the user input to be dumped to a JSON file.
+- The ``-dump_ir`` option causes the intermediate representation of the user input to be dumped to a JSON file.
 This is primarily for use by developers.
+- The ``-parser`` input selects between the default `standard` and deprecated `nidr` input file readers.
 - The ``-output`` and ``-error`` options provide file names for redirection of the Dakota standard output (stdout) and standard error (stderr), respectively.
 By default, Dakota will echo the input file to the output stream, but ``-no input echo`` can override this behavior.
-- The ``-parser`` input selects between the default `standard` and deprecated `nidr` input file readers.
 - The ``-read restart`` and ``-write restart`` options provide the names of restart databases to read from and write to, respectively.
 - The ``-stop restart`` option limits the number of function evaluations read